rust-lang/rust/src/doc/rustc/src/lints/listing/deny-by-default.md

 The warning can be fixed by renaming the parent module to "mod.rs" and moving it into its own directory if appropriate.

-## missing-fragment-specifier

-The missing_fragment_specifier warning is issued when an unused pattern in a `macro_rules!` macro definition has a meta-variable (e.g. `$e`) that is not followed by a fragment specifier (e.g. `:expr`).

-This warning can always be fixed by removing the unused pattern in the `macro_rules!` macro definition.

 ## mutable-transmutes

 This lint catches transmuting from `&T` to `&mut T` because it is undefined